“MedShadow’s work is supported entirely by individual donors, which allows us to be free from commercial pressure or industry interference.”

 Our goal is simple: Make sure the system works for patients.
 But we can’t do it alone.

-Empower patients to report.
-We’ve already published a step-by-step guide to filing a MedWatch report.
-Your donation helps us expand these resources with webinars, videos, and shareable guides that make reporting simple and accessible for everyone.
+Resources that help people understand how and why to report side effects.
+We’ve published a step-by-step guide to filing a MedWatch report so that side effects are fully reported in a timely way, for the safety of all.
+Your donation helps us expand these resources with educational webinars, videos, and shareable guides that make reporting simple and accessible for everyone.

-Push for a more transparent system.
+Public education about transparency and medication safety.
 MedWatch remains a system with significant gaps.
-We need clearer standards and greater transparency around how and when the FDA reviews submissions, and how those reviews translate into action
+We need clearer standards and greater transparency around how and when the FDA reviews submissions, and how those reviews translate into action.

-Advocate for clearer reporting guidelines for physicians.
+Reporting and advocacy that encourage clearer safety practices.
 Doctors are not required to report most side effects to the FDA.
 Many choose instead to contact a state office, publish a case study, or simply document it in a patient chart.
 We’re advocating for clearer standards that establish when clinicians should file a report, so critical safety signals don’t get lost.

 MedShadow is a nonprofit committed to advocating for safer medications.
 We do not take money from pharmaceutical companies or supplement brands, and never will.
 Our work is 100% independent, evidence-based, and rooted in public health.